Primis1/Obsidian-Vault/finance/Analysis/Business economics/Competitive Strategy/Moats/Moats Analysis.md

 	6. Efficient scale:
 	- **Define limits of market.
 Is the addressable market finite or has blur boundaries?** - in pipeline business, oil producers need to transport 250 bbl a day, capacity of pipelines is 275.
 What market share can you capture with perfect supply/demand equilibrium?
 	- **What are sink costs of entering the market?
 How much market share new competitor have to capture in order to recoup the costs?**
+	- Does it oligopoly?
+If yes, firm will consider actions in regard to other competitors, because any unpleasant move may cause retaliation across entire industry